gardenbed/emerge/docs/2-lexer-theory.md

      so that the reserved-word tokens are recognized in preference to id, when the lexeme matches both patterns.

 ### Lexical Analysis using DFAs

+There are several ways that a collection of DFAs can be used to build a lexical analyzer.
+Regardless of the overall strategy, each state is associated with a code fragment.
+We allocate a variable `state` holding the current state for a DFA.
+A switch based on the value of `state` takes us to the code for each of the possible states.

+There are a few different ways to simulate DFAs for all tokens and pick a lexeme.

+  1. We can try the DFA for each token sequentially.
+     Then, a function `fail()` resets the pointer `forward` and starts the next DFA.
+     This method allows us to use DFAs for the individual keywords.
+     We only have to use these DFAs for keywords before we use the DFAs for identifiers, for the keywords to be reserved words.
+  2. We can run multiple DFAs in parallel, feeding the next input character to all of them.
+     With this strategy, we must be careful to resolve the case where one DFA finds a lexeme that matches its pattern, while other DFAs are still able to make progress.
+     The convention is to take the longest prefix of the input that matches any pattern.
+  3. <span style="color:green">The preferred approach is to combine all the DFAs into one.
+     We allow the DFA to read input until there is no possible next state, and then take the longest lexeme that matched any pattern.</span>

 To construct an automaton for a lexical analyzer,